By the Rev. Dr. Ed Hird

 Finally one day in 1975, I invited her to go bike-riding to Little Mountain in Vancouver.
 The rest is history.
 Coming back from our second bike ride, I said to her, “Don’t take me too seriously, but relative to two days, I would like to spend the rest of my life with you.”
 For some reason, this shocked her.
 But she got over it, and we quickly moved to become engaged.
 When I introduced her to my mother, my mom said something that she had never said before: “The woman who marries Ed will need to have quarters for the bus”.
 What she meant is that while I have strong leadership giftings, I work best when I am complimented by someone with strong administrative giftings, who pays attention to the details.

-In my first Valentine’s Day article for the Deep Cove Crier thirty-three years ago, I wrote: “Why do I still enjoy Valentines Day?
+In my first Valentine’s Day article for the Deep Cove Crier over three decades ago, I wrote: “Why do I still enjoy Valentines Day?
 It’s because all of us have a need to feel loved, even when you’re married.
 So often romantic love can fade imperceptibly from a marriage.
 In the busyness of children, work, school and sports, our marriage can easily get lost in the shuffle.
 Marriage Counselors tell us that romantic love is one of the greatest lacks in modern marriages.
 The bible reminds each husband to love his wife as his own body, to love his wife as he loves himself, to love his wife just as Christ loved the church and gave himself up for her (Ephesians 5).

 Husbands, let’s surprise our wives on February 14th and make our family homes the most romantic spot on Planet Earth!”